alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 * In a calculus, what you describe is the problem to solve, not how to solve it.
-Hence the `from ... select ... such that ...` declarative kind of question you actually ask to an SQL DBMS:
+Hence the `from ... select ... such that ...` declarative kind of question you ask to an SQL DBMS:

       ```sql
       -- Get the cities where at least one supplier is located, provided